 The Federal Bureau of Investigation (FBI) is one of the security organs created by the United States of America.
 Its major work involves gathering intelligence for security purposes, as well as countering terrorism related activities.
-In addition, the Federal Bureau of Investigations is also mandated to investigate crimes related to sovereignty of American reservations as well as over 200 types of federal crimes.
+In addition, the security agency is also mandated to investigate crimes related to sovereignty of American reservations and other federal crimes.

 Preparation of new agents is one of the most critical missions for the Federal Bureau of Investigations.
 Prior to commencing FBI missions, each new recruit is expected to have commitment, skills, knowledge and intestinal fortitude that can enable him or her to investigate crimes, terrorism, and or spies.
 At the same time, the new agents are expected to have a sense of compassion, adhere to the U.S constitution and the laws enforced by it.
 The FBI academy is mandated to ensure that agents are fully prepared in all aspects in order to serve in a faithful and skillful manner.
 This paper compares the various elements in FBI training with those of the quasi-militarism.